Nader-gator/PayMe/README.md

   - This app handles all the user(and superuser) creation, updating, and authentication.
 I believe that the models in an app that handle basic user creation and Auth should not do anything else to avoid complicating matters if the functionality of the website changes and also it ensures better security the less we mess around with the Auth models.
-The models that handle the functionality of the are created in the Landlord and Renter apps and linked to the User model with a OneToOne relationship.
+The models that handle the functionality of the webapp are created in the Landlord and Renter apps and linked to the User model with a OneToOne relationship.

 - [Landlord app](#landlord-app)

   - This app handles all the Rent and charge creation.
 After logging in(as a landlord) user lands on a dashboard defined in this app and has the ability to create new rents and view rents he has created.
-The user can enter these rents and view the charges he has created add also add new charge.
+The user can click on these rents and view the charges he has created in that rent and also add new charges.
 At the bottom of the page, the user can see what renters are on this rent and also add new renters to the rent by email.
 Finally, the landlord can add charges to the rent.
 He must give the charge a title and an amount, and finally a due date.
 The landlord can also check a box indicating that the charge is recurring, and indicate the date the charge will be recurring until.

 - [Renter app](#renter-app)
-  - This app handles all the Renter functions, mainly viewing the rent a user is on, and all the Stripe payment functions.
+  - This app handles all the Renter functions, mainly viewing the rent the user is on, and all the Stripe payment functions.
 After the renter logs in he lands in the dashboard where he can see both his recurring and non recurring charges.
-He can click on any charge and he's taken to a page where he is informed how much of the charge is due.
+He can click on any charge and be taken to a page where he is informed of how much of the charge is due.
 The renter can input however much he wants and then he is taken to an external Stripe page where he can input payment information, and then redirected back to the app.

+---

 ### Homepage App

-This app as I discussed earlier handles static parts of the website, which really is just a page asking the user if they are a landlord or a renter.
+This app as I discussed earlier handles static pages of the website, which really is just a page asking the user if they are a landlord or a renter.
 It also handles redirecting users from the `/dashboard/` url to the appropriate dashboard if they are logged in.

+---

 ### User App